-GeoEngineers worked with the Snohomish WRE Committee (WRIA 7 Committee) to define PE well growth projection methods and PE well growth projections for WRIA 7.
-The WRIA 7 PE well growth projection methods included using King and Snohomish County historical building permit and year-built data to predict potential PE well growth over the 20-year planning horizon.
+GeoEngineers worked with the WRIA 8 - Cedar-Sammamish WRE Committee to define growth projection methods and growth projections for WRIA 8.
+The WRIA 8 growth projection methods included using King and Snohomish County historical building permit and year-built data to predict potential PE well growth over the 20-year planning horizon.
 This methodology assumes that the rate and general location of past growth will continue over the 20-year planning horizon.
 Using past building permits to predict future growth is one of Ecology's recommended methods (Ecology 2019).
 Projecting future PE well growth involves accounting for populations that will be served by community water systems and municipalities (Ecology 2019).
 Due to data availability, King and Snohomish County used different methods to remove those populations from the PE well growth estimates.
-Snohomish County considered distance to existing water lines, whereas King County considered rates of connection to water service within water service area boundaries2.
-King and Snohomish County completed their analyses in-house and the methods are described in detail in Attachments A and B, respectively, and summarized below.
+Snohomish County considered distance to existing water lines, whereas King County considered rates of connection to water service within water service area boundaries.2 King and Snohomish County completed their analyses in-house and the methods are described in detail in Attachments A and B, respectively, and summarized below.